MartinB30/pbl-blog/_posts/2023-12-13-journey-part-1.markdown

    - Employed the Jackson Library and ObjectMapper to parse the received data and extract relevant information, such as the character's name and server.

 3. **Duplicate Check with ORM:**
-   - Implemented a duplicate check using the ORM functionality with the method:
+   - Implemented a duplicate check using the ORM functionality in the warcraftCharacter repository with the method:
      ```java
      Optional<WarcraftCharacter> findByNameAndServer(String name, String server);
      ```